 The Usuli Institute is proud to present its educational events via livestream when possible, and recorded for viewing online on our YouTube channel or as listed below.
-Our regular Halaqa (Circle of Learning) sessions cover both pressing issues confronting humanity today, as well as deeper investigations into the Islamic Intellectual tradition such as Original Qur'anic Commentaries (Tafsir).
+Our regular Halaqa (Circle of Learning) sessions cover both pressing issues confronting humanity today, as well as deeper investigations into the Islamic Intellectual tradition such as Original Qur'anic Commentaries (Tafsir) and the Meaning, Purpose and Effect of Prayer.
 In our Usuli Institute Conversation Series, we bring guests to discuss specific issues or hot topics.
+In our Usuli Institute Conversation Series, we bring guests to discuss specific issues or hot topics.
+In the Usuli Institute Intros, Executive Director Grace Song shares personal stories, reflections and ideas on the importance and impact of the Usuli method on everyday life as a modern Muslim in America seeking the divine path.
 Be sure to follow us on Facebook for the most up-to-date notifications of events and new uploads.

 In Part 2, Dr. Abou El Fadl addresses Q&A.

-Part 1: Dr. Abou El Fadl delves into a new surah (chapter) and continues his original Quranic commentary (tafsir) on Surah al Nasr (Help).
+Part 1: Dr. Abou El Fadl delves into a new surah (chapter) and continues his original Quranic commentary (tafsir) on Surah 110: Al Nasr.
 In the introduction, Director Grace Song shares personal reflections and testimony on the journey of praying and prayer as a Muslim over time.

-In Part 2, Dr. Abou El Fadl talks about a manuscript saved through donations and answers questions about Surah al Nasr and other topics.
+Part 2, Dr. Abou El Fadl talks about a manuscript saved through donations and answers questions about Surah 110: Al Nasr and other topics.

 In Part 1, Dr. Abou El Fadl concludes the Quranic commentary on Surah al Rahman from Verse 67 through the end.
 In the introduction, Director Grace Song relates two reflections on life in the U.S. as a Muslim, one about middle school and one about the power of the puppy.